-Three principle accusers during the Salem witch trials in 1692 were members of the Putnam family: Sergeant Thomas Putnam (1652-1699), his wife Ann (Carr) Putnam (1661-1699), and their oldest daughter Ann Jr. (1680-1716).
+Three principal accusers during the Salem witch trials in 1692 were members of the Putnam family: Sergeant Thomas Putnam (1652-1699), his wife Ann (Carr) Putnam (1661-1699), and their oldest daughter Ann Jr. (1680-1716).
 At the time of the trials, the Putnam clan owned hundreds of acres in the western part of Salem Village, on and around Hathorne Hill (originally settled by William Hathorne, father of Court of Oyer and Terminer judge John Hathorne).
 Thomas and his family were living in a house on the southwest side of the hill, while his brother Edward and his half-brother Joseph both lived nearby.

 Thomas Putnam (Jr.) was from the third generation of Putnams in Salem Village.
 He was the eldest son of Thomas Putnam (Sr.), who himself was the eldest son of John Putnam, one of the founders of Salem Village who had arrived from England in the 1640s.
 The Putnams were a powerful and wealthy family, yet by the 1690s, Thomas Putnam was seeing his prospects diminish as property continued to be divided with each generation.
 He watched as neighbors like the Porters and the Nurses, who lived closer to Salem Town, became more prosperous.
 Thomas Putman had also aligned himself with the new village minister in 1689, Samuel Parris, a man who did not have everyone’s support.
 Disagreements about the minister’s wage, and firewood, and ownership of the parsonage caused ongoing division in the community.

 Perhaps Thomas Putnam resented his neighbors’ successes, both economically and politically.
-Something drove him, along with his wife and twelve-year-old daughter, to accuse neighbors, and strangers, with practicing witchcraft.
+Something drove him, along with his wife and 12-year-old daughter, to accuse neighbors, and strangers, with practicing witchcraft.
 Many of their accusations resulted in the execution of innocent people.

 Twenty-six-year-old Thomas married Ann Carr of Salisbury, MA, the youngest of ten children, in 1678.
 She was 17 years old.
-The couple moved to Salem Village after their marriage, living on a 150-acre farm bordered by the Ipswich River, given to them by Thomas’ father.
+The couple lived in Salem Village after their marriage, on a 150-acre farm bordered by the Ipswich River, given to them by Thomas’ father.
 Early in their married life, a community disagreement was brewing.
 At that time, Ann’s sister Mary was married to James Bailey (aka Bayley), Salem Village’s first minister.
 As would happen over and over, the village disagreed over their minister’s leadership, and the newly-married Putnams found themselves on the opposite “side” from some of their neighbors.
 Bailey left the village.
 More factionalism was to come.

 Ann Sr. was at the center of the witchcraft delusion, along with her husband.
-Like many women in the 17th century, Ann Sr. had suffered trauma in her life, losing some of her siblings at an early age, losing children of her own, and watching as her sisters lost infants.
+Like many women in the seventeenth century, Ann Sr. had suffered trauma in her life, losing some of her siblings at an early age, losing children of her own, and watching as her sisters lost infants.
 In 1692, Ann had recently lost a child and was pregnant again.
 She was also fearful, like many, of native and French attacks.
 The tragedies she’d suffered, and her fear, may have caused her visions of ghosts and witches.
 It was Ann Sr. who often encouraged her young daughter Ann to name names.

 The “afflictions” of young girls in Salem Village began in the winter of 1692, in the parsonage, with 9-year-old Betty Parris, daughter of Reverend Samuel Parris, and her 11-year-old cousin Abigail Williams.
 Other neighborhood girls soon joined in.
 By March, the Reverend had removed his daughter from the environment, sending her to live with friends in Salem Town.
 Once Betty was gone, 12-year-old Ann Putnam Jr. became the “leader” of a group of 17-to-20-year-old girls, young and older women, and even men, as the accusations escalated.
 Although there were other Putnam siblings, only Ann appears in the records as an accuser.
 Why would a 12-year-old-girl claim her neighbors, and strangers, were practicing witchcraft?

 It was often her parents who encouraged Ann’s identification of “witches,” so she may have been used as a tool of revenge against their perceived enemies.
 People gathered at the Putnam house to discuss the presence of witches in their midst, so Ann likely heard all of the latest gossip.
 Reverend Parris constantly warned of evil in his sermons, frightening many of his parishioners, including young and impressionable children.
-Young girls in the 17th century were invisible and had no power, but the “afflicted” girls became the center of attention and wielded great influence.
+Young girls in the seventeenth century were invisible and had no power, but the “afflicted” girls became the center of attention and wielded great influence.
 The feeling had to be addictive.
 Once the accusations grew, and more people were caught up in the fear, one can imagine how impossible it was to regain control of the situation.